Chapter

 What does Exodus 2:9 mean?

-Pharaoh has ordered the death of all Hebrew boys (Exodus 1:22), an order defied by Moses' mother, who instead hides him in a basket (Exodus 2:2–3).
-In an interesting twist, the Pharaoh's own daughter discovers the baby and feels compassion (Exodus 2:6).
-She speaks to the mother of Moses, and arranges for him to be weaned and brought back to her.
+Pharaoh ordered the death of all Hebrew boys (Exodus 1:22).
+Moses' mother defied this command, keeping her son until he was too large to conceal before placing him in a floating basket among the reeds, which provided opportunity for rescue (Exodus 2:2–3).
+In an interesting twist, Pharaoh's own daughter discovers the baby and feels compassion (Exodus 2:6).
+She speaks to Moses' mother (Exodus 2:8) and arranges for him to be weaned and brought back to her.
 Instead of Moses dying in the Nile River, he is rescued, adopted, and placed into the care of his own birth mother.
-Further, Moses' family is even compensated for their work!
+Further, Moses' family is compensated for this!
 This was especially significant since the Jews were already slaves under Egyptian control.
 Pharaoh's daughter could have forced the job upon her, but instead showed favor to the mother of Moses.
 The entire scene reveals God's divine work during a dark time in the history of the Jewish people.

 Expand